 The Illinois Farm to School Network will amplify the work of districts and partners.
 This data about our programs is used to fight for good legislation and to spread awareness to the general public about why Farm to School is so great.
 Over the course of the year, you’ll hear from us about Farm to School Month (October!), the Child Nutrition Act Reauthorization, and the upcoming Farm to School Census in March.

 If your organization wants to be involved, please sign up here for monthly phone call opportunities and email newsletters.
-You can also take this MEMBER widget and place it on your website (please let us know if you do - we'd love to see it!).
-Email Lydia if you have any questions about membership.
+Email us if you have any questions about membership.